The latest vLLM release in 2026 is v0.21.0

 # vllm.ai/releases: the human-readable index page

-open https://vllm.ai/releasesRun any one of these on May 12, 2026 and you should see v0.20.2.
+open https://vllm.ai/releasesRun any one of these on May 16, 2026 and you should see v0.21.0.
 If you see something later by the time you read this, the version above is stale; cross-check the vllm-project release page.

 What "latest" means on Apple Silicon, which is a separate question

 Two things are commonly confused.
-Vanilla vLLM (the vllm-project/vllm repo) is CPU-only on macOS Apple Silicon through the requirements/cpu.txt build path, and that path tracks the main release cadence. v0.20.2 builds on M-series CPUs the same way v0.20.1 did.
+Vanilla vLLM (the vllm-project/vllm repo) is CPU-only on macOS Apple Silicon through the requirements/cpu.txt build path, and that path tracks the main release cadence. v0.21.0 builds on M-series CPUs the same way v0.20.2 did, and the CUDA 13.0 wheel switch does not touch that path at all.

 The community Apple Silicon options that give you actual GPU acceleration on a Mac are the vllm-project/vllm-metal plugin (Metal as the attention backend) and the waybarrios/vllm-mlx fork (MLX with an Anthropic and OpenAI compatible server out of the gate).
 Neither of those tracks vanilla vLLM patch-for-patch.
-They cherry-pick the changes that matter for their backend (FA4, MLA prefill, MoE routing) and skip server-infra patches like the V1 KV block allocation fix. v0.20.2's headline fix is the Hopper persistent topk path, which is not relevant on Apple Silicon at all.
-Expect those forks to skip v0.20.2 and merge to a future v0.20.x cut.
+They cherry-pick the changes that matter for their backend (FA4, MLA prefill, MoE routing) and skip server-infra and CUDA-packaging work. v0.21.0's headline change, the CUDA 13.0 default wheel, is not relevant on Apple Silicon at all.

 Book 20 minutes.
-We'll walk through which version actually makes sense for your workload, the shim choice, and the one Settings field in Fazm that absorbs every vLLM patch.
+We'll walk through which version actually makes sense for your workload, the shim choice, and the one Settings field in Fazm that absorbs every vLLM release.

 Frequently asked questions